Embroidermodder/Embroidermodder/README.md

 - upscale or downscale designs
 - run on Windows, Mac and Linux

-For more information, see [our website](http://www.libembroidery.org).

 Embroidermodder and associated projects are built by "The Embroidermodder Team" (see [CREDITS.md](CREDITS.md)).

+## Documentation and Community

+For more information, see [our website](http://www.libembroidery.org) where the manuals are hosted.

+We don't have a forum so if you have any issues with following the build described here, feel free to post it as a github issue.
+If this becomes unworkable we'll set one up.

 ## Dependencies